-DEP-1 Beach restoration projects without stabilizing structures not to exceed ten thousand cubic yards per occasion that conform to the guidelines set forth in the small-scale beach restoration program as approved by the board as contained in Exhibit 8.
+DEP-1 Beach restoration projects without stabilizing structures, including sand recovery, not to exceed 20 thousand cubic yards per occasion that conform to the guidelines set forth in the small-scale beach restoration program as approved by the board as contained in Exhibit 8.

-DEP-2 Beach restoration projects not to exceed twenty thousand cubic yards that conform to the guidelines set forth in the small-scale beach restoration program approved by the board as contained in Exhibit 8.
+DEP-2 Beach restoration projects, including sand recovery, not to exceed 40 thousand cubic yards that conform to the guidelines set forth in the small-scale beach restoration program approved by the board as contained in Exhibit 8.

 [(C-1)] [Sand placement not to exceed 10,000 cubic yards per occasion, with minor sand retention structure es, extraction of sand from submerged lands, and transportation or transmission of sand from an offshore extraction site to the replenishment site.]